iFreilicht/spotifyd-status/README.md

 # TODO

-- [ ] Allow UTF-8 strings to be used for formatting
+- [x] Allow UTF-8 strings to be used for formatting
-- [ ] Enable setting parameters other than by recompiling
+- [x] Clear output when client disconnects
-- [ ] Clear output if spotifyd didn't respond for a long time
+- [ ] Enable setting parameters by something other than recompiling